CarlosLunaMota/CLM_LIBS/README.md

 using `void` pointers.

 Although this is a personal project, I am trying to document everything so others can use this code too.
-For the same reason I release the code into the Public Domain using the Unlicense (see LICENSE section below).
+For the same reason, I release the code into the Public Domain using the Unlicense (see LICENSE below).

 ***********************************************************************